andrewmcodes/bridgetown-inline-svg/README.md

 This plugin provides the `svg` Liquid tag to your site.

-Use the tag in your pages, collections, components, etc. by passing the tag the name of a file:
+Use the tag in your pages, collections, and components by passing the tag the name of a file:

 ```liquid
 {% svg path/to/my.svg %}